-- Keep animals healthy and cared for with food, clean water, and a sheltered place to rest - Don't have animals that sway or pace in their enclosures, as these behaviors can be signs of stress - Keep exotic or wild animals only while they recover or because they can't be reintroduced into the wild - Don't engage in the commercial trade of animals or animal parts - Don't breed animals and have measures in place to prevent breeding, unless the animals are part of an authorized release program - Don't take in more animals than they can humanely handle - Don't use animals for entertainment, forcing animals to perform acts such as rides, shows, or tricks - Operate in the best interest of the animals, rather than for profit - Don't allow venomous animals to be handled
+- Keep animals healthy and cared for with food, clean water, and a sheltered place to rest, - Do not have animals that sway or pace in their enclosures, as these behaviors can be signs of stress. - Keep exotic or wild animals only while they recover or because they can't be reintroduced into the wild - Do not engage in the commercial trade of animals or animal parts, - Do not breed animals and have measures in place to prevent breeding, unless the animals are part of an authorized release program, - Do not take in more animals than they can humanely handle, - Do not use animals for entertainment, forcing animals to perform acts such as rides, shows, or tricks, - Operate in the best interest of the animals, rather than for profit, - Do not allow venomous animals to be handled.